alone0380/fortnite-api-node/README.md

 ## API

 ### `new FortniteAPI({api_key},{pc,xbl,psn})`
 Constructor.
-Use the provided api key and one of the valid platforms.
+Use the api key provided at https://fortnitetracker.com/site-api and one of the valid platforms.
 Uses FortniteTracker API version 1